kusumkatwal1/linux-terminal-programming-practice/day7.md

  - Remove only the Account: "sudo userdel alice"

 #### 8. su:
+ - Switch to another user account.
+ - "su -" : if enabled, prompts for the root password.

 #### 9. sudo:
  - Run a single command with elevated privileges.